-I could have sworn I covered it all with my video on how to apply gold leaf.
+I thought I had covered it all with my video on how to apply gold leaf.
 You know that old expression “everything but the kitchen sink”?
 Well that definitely applies to my gold leaf video (see it for free here) which gives all the tips and tricks for creating a gold leaf surface to paint on, and then how to prepare the leafed surface for overpainting with acrylic paint.
-HOWEVER, it appears I was amiss to include how to prepare the leafed surface for overpainting with OIL PAINT!
+HOWEVER, it appears I was amiss to include instructions on how to use oil paint on a leafed surface as well as how to leaf over oil paint!
 How silly of me.
 So here I go with additional information on using gold leaf with oil paint.

 Real Gold Leaf vs Imitation Gold Leaf

-First I want to repeat some info from the video to mention the difference between using real gold leaf and imitation (or composite) gold leaf (made with copper and zinc).
+First I want to repeat some info from that video to mention the difference between using real gold leaf and imitation (or composite) gold leaf (made with copper and zinc).
 In the video I explain why I choose to use the imitation gold leaf and not the real gold leaf for my painting purposes.
 In summary, these two types of metal leaf look exactly the same when using size (glue or adhesive) to adhere the leaf.
-Using real gold (involving extra expense) is worth the expense (in my opinion) when you will be showing it off uncovered and unpainted, like applying it to a picture frame, AND using a different application method – water gilding not size.
-Water gilding is extremely labor intensive.
-In my work, I cover a good portion of the leaf by overpainting it with paint.
-So it doesn’t make sense for me to go to the expense of using water gilding and real gold as most of this will be covered.
+Using real gold (involving extra expense) is worth the expense (in my opinion) when you will be showing it off uncovered and unpainted, like applying it to a picture frame, AND using a more complex application method.
+So instead of using adhesive you would apply the real gold leaf to your surface using a process called water gilding.
+In my paintings, I cover a good portion of the leaf by overpainting it with paint.
+So it doesn’t make sense for me to go to the expense of using a process involving water gilding with real gold, as most of the leaf will be covered when the painting is complete.
 I know there are some good reasons some of you may have for using real gold, and that’s fine.
 I just wanted to share my opinion.

 On left is real gold leaf; On right is imitation gold leaf